 Think about why you became a teacher.
-Make sure to intentionally discuss your passion for teaching and your reason “why”.
+Make sure to intentionally discuss your passion for teaching and the reason “why”.
 This will show the interview committee your excitement and dedication to this wonderful, rewarding profession.

-Teacher Tip: Remember to sit up straight in your chair and look at the interview committee in the eyes when they are speaking to you.
+Teacher Tip: Remember to sit up straight in your chair and look the interview committee in the eyes when they are speaking to you.
 Again, try to stay calm and relaxed as much as possible.

 Discussing weaknesses is uncomfortable for anyone to talk about.
 Especially in front of an interview committee with school administrators or teachers that will hopefully be your coworkers soon.
-However, “What are your weaknesses as a teacher” happens to be a question that is often asked during an interview.
+However, “What are your weaknesses as a teacher?” happens to be a question that is often asked during an interview.
 Everyone is not great at everything!
 Take a minute to reflect on your weaknesses.
 How can you improve this weakness?
 How can you be honest about this weakness to the interview committee?

-Teacher Tip: Share your teacher work samples Remember you have 20-30 minutes to prove you are the best teacher for the job!
+Teacher Tip: Share your teacher work samples.
+Remember you have 20-30 minutes to prove you are the best teacher for the job!
 Bring along your best teacher work samples with you!
-Remember you want to impress the committee and prove you are the best teacher for the open position.
+Remember, you want to impress the committee and prove you are the best teacher for the open position.

 GOOD LUCK ON YOUR INTERVIEW!
 Please email me at firstname.lastname@example.org, and let me know how your interview went!